 I am a member of the Vermont Maple Sugarmakers' Association although we are not a big operation and do not make a lot of syrup.
 Like many of Vermont's small producers we take great pride in the quality of what we do produce.
 True to tradition, every year there are a few close friends who come out to help along with daughters pressed into service.
 Sometimes one of Leon's sons will drive from one and one-half hours away to help gather and re-kindle his connection to these trees.
 Once you get a little sap running in your veins it is hard to escape the draw when the strong sun of late February starts warming things up and the air smells just right.
 Setting out taps is the first promise of spring after a long cold winter.

-We ship to a select number of long-time customers customers from all over the US.
-We would be delighted to ship syrup to you -- as long as we are not already sold out.
+We ship to customers customers from all over the US.
+We would be delighted to ship syrup to you -- as long as we are not already sold out

 Send an email or call us up to place your order:

 Links of interest: